 2FA makes sure that anyone accessing a private account has both the necessary password and the accompanying physical device.
 By doing so, it makes it far harder for a hacker to crack your accounts.

-Cybercriminals can use sophisticated tools and codes to spy on passwords and extract them from unsecured digital devices and connections, for example (see our blog for the dangers of using Public WiFi for a good example of the risks here!).
-However, unless they also have the user’s phone or external authentication device, they won’t be able to access the account.
+Cybercriminals can use sophisticated tools and codes to spy on passwords and extract them from unsecured digital devices and connections.
+For example (see our blog for the dangers of using Public WiFi for a good example of the risks here!).
+However, unless they also have the user’s phone or external authentication device, they won’t access the account.

-Two-factor authentication is widely adopted in many different services and devices ranging from tokens, RFID cards to simply apps.
-2FA products are widely divided into two categories: tokens which are given to users when they log in and infrastructure or software that help in recognizing and authenticating access for users that are using their tokens correctly.
+Two-factor authentication is widely adopted in many different services and devices, ranging from tokens, RFID cards to simply apps.
+2FA products are widely divided into two categories: tokens, which are given to users when they log in, and infrastructure or software that help recognize and authenticate access for users who are using their tokens correctly.

-Authentication tokens come in various forms such as key fobs or smartcards or exist in software in mobile that generate PIN codes for authentication.
-These passwords are commonly known as one-time passwords that are generated by server and recognized as authentic by the device or app.
+Authentication tokens come in various forms such as key fobs or smartcards or exist in software in mobile that generates PIN codes for authentication.
+These passwords are commonly known as one-time passwords generated by the server and recognized as authentic by the device or app.

 What are the Benefits of 2FA?

 Essentially, the benefits are extra security.
 Social engineering hacks and password hacks are far easier to carry out.
-This is why banks are now implementing two-factor authentication as part of their operations and to minimize the problems that they have been experiencing with fraud on a huge scale.
+This is why banks are now implementing two-factor authentication as part of their operations and minimizing the problems they have been experiencing with fraud on a huge scale.

-2FA also gets around the problem of passwords, which are easily broken, tend to be weak and generally outdated.
+2FA also gets around the problem of passwords, which are easily broken, tend to be weak, and generally outdated.
 Most people use passwords that cybercriminals can take educated guesses at.
 Really complex passwords -such as combinations of letters, numbers, and symbols are too hard for most people to remember.